-The average length of stay in the program is dependant on each participant's progress as they move through the five phases.
-Graduation may occur within fourteen months, but it could take longer based on the participant's treatment needs and compliance with program requirements.
+The average length of stay in the program is dependant on each participant's progress as they move through the four phases.
+Graduation may occur within one year, but it could take longer based on the participant's treatment needs and compliance with program requirements.